domstonehill/fmnist_cnn/README.md

 # fmnist_cnn
-Just myself practicing with Fashion MNIST using a CNN
+Just myself practicing with Fashion MNIST using different CNN architectures in Tensorflow.